 Using the generator is very much like plugging into an external power source.
-The generator has start switches located on the driver side armrest, monitor control panel, under the roadside bed wardrobe, and on the generator located in the front nose slide-out compartment.
+The generator has start switches located on the driver side armrest, next to the monitor control panel, inside the bottom of the roadside bed wardrobe, and on the generator located in the front nose slide-out compartment.
 When you start the generator there is a built in delay of about 20-30 seconds before the circuits are switched and the generator is providing all the 110-volt power to your coach.
 The electrical device that has the delay and switching feature is called the generator switch over relay.
 The time delay feature allows the generator to reach full operating speed before it takes the "load".
 The switching device has two sets of points.
 It is normally closed so city power coming in goes through the switch and on to the main circuit breakers.
 When the generator is started and the delay feature is satisfied the switching device goes to the second set of points.
 This cuts the contact between the city power and the breaker box and makes the contact between the generator and the breaker box.

-NOTE: The generator manufacturer provides an operators manual that should be reviewed prior to use.
+A latch at the top of the front license plate area releases the generator slide out compartment Pull compartment straight out for service.
+An hour meter is located with the remote start inside the unit.
+The generator manufacturer provides an operators manual that should be reviewed prior to use.